RecklessCoding/recklesscoding.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-I am an associate professor in computer science at the Universidad Politécnica de Cataluña · Barcelona Tech - UPC.
+I am an associate professor in computer science at the Universidad Politécnica de Cataluña·Barcelona Tech - UPC.
 My research focuses on the techniques and tools needed for the design, implementation, and deployment of intelligent autonomous systems such as to ensure their trustworthiness.
 Over the years, I have been a PI and co-PI in projects related to eXplainable AI (XAI), assessment and auditing of AI systems, and interdisciplinary perspectives in AI.

 At UPC, I am working towards developing the new <a href="https://www.upc.edu/en/masters/machine-learning-and-cybersecurity-for-internet-connected-systems">Master's degree in Machine Learning and Cybersecurity for Internet-Connected Systems</a>.
 In this role, I am developing a series of courses in fundamental AI, reactive planning, and AI governance.
 In parallel to my current post, I am an active member of AI Governance initiatives (e.g. IEEE SA’ P70xx series).